Here are a selection of talks from our 2017 Festival, ordered alphabetically:

-Professor Terry Barry of Trinity College Dublin on Tower Houses in Ireland from the afternoon of 29th July 2017.
+Professor Terry Barry of Trinity College Dublin spoke on Tower Houses in Ireland on the afternoon of 29th July 2017.

-And now Lar Joye of the National Museum of Ireland on duelling in Ireland – this talk was the penultimate one of the 2017 Festival, given on the afternoon of 30 July.
-Apologies but the questions from the audience are sometimes a little faint.
+Lar Joye of the National Museum of Ireland spoke on duelling in Ireland – this talk was the penultimate one of the 2017 Festival, given on the afternoon of 30 July.
+Apologies that the questions from the audience are sometimes a little faint.

 Dr William Sheehan gave the first talk on the Saturday morning of the 2017 Festival and his subject was “Lessons in counter-insurgency from Ireland”.

 Ambassador Kevin Vickers’ subject was Irish-born Canadians in the First World War.